mostafa-amin-dt/langmem/docs/docs/concepts/conceptual_guide.md

     Remember that LangMem's core functionality is built around that don't require any specific storage layer.
 The storage features described here are part of LangMem's higher-level integration with LangGraph, useful when you want built-in persistence.

 When using LangMem's stateful operators or platform services, the storage system is built on LangGraph's storage primitives, providing a flexible and powerful way to organize and access memories.
-The storage system is designed around three key concepts:
+The storage system is designed around two concepts:

 ### Memory Namespaces {#memory-namespaces}